Surfside condominium collapse: Legislation

+Note: Buildings with Certificate of Occupancy issued on July 1, 1992 or before need to complete milestone inspection before December 31, 2024.

+In June 2023, the Legislature passed an amendment to Senate Bill 4-D (2022).
+The amendment removes the 25-year requirement for milestone inspections for buildings within three miles of the coast and permits local jurisdictions to set the inspection requirement to 25 years versus 30 years.
+The bill also provided a building that reaches 30 years of age before December 31, 2024 to have a milestone inspection completed by the end of 2024.

 Puerto Rico

 After the collapse, the Puerto Rico Professional College of Engineers and Land Surveyors (Spanish: Colegio de Ingenieros y Agrimensores de Puerto Rico, CIAPR) sought to convince the Puerto Rican government to legally adopt the International Property Maintenance Code of 2018 (IPMC 2018) and require periodic inspection and maintenance of buildings.
 CIAPR Earthquake Commission president Félix L. Rivera cited concerns that "many buildings [in Puerto Rico] are built on sandy terrain, in the maritime-land zone, exposed to water and corrosion."